-Prototypes for what's almost certain to be a mid-engine Chevrolet Corvette have been spotted, and the latest testers are wearing the least camouflage gear we've seen yet.
-In fact, most of the new car's final details can be seen.
+Prototypes for a mid-engine Chevrolet Corvette have been spotted again, and the latest testers are wearing the least camouflage gear we've seen yet.
+In fact, most of the new car's final details, including the interior, can be seen.

 Even so, that's still a relatively short lifespan for the C7 Corvette which first arrived for 2014.
 The reason for the quick changeover is because General Motors had started work on a mid-engine design for the C7 but ended up scrapping the plans in the tumult of the 2009 bankruptcy, with the C7 we ended up with being somewhat of a placeholder.

 Looking at the new shots and video of prototypes, we see can see that the C8 will be similar in size to the C7 but with a lower, wider stance.
 It won't get vertical-lifting doors of many exotics, though it looks like there will be a short front overhang.
 Flanking the engine bay looks to be a pair of chunky buttresses and we’re told designers will add a sheet of glass in the center to show off the engine (it's concealed here).
 One of the biggest challenges is thought to be heat management.
-We can also see a rear-facing camera that will feed images to a digital rearview mirror inside (there's also a digital instrument cluster) and what also looks to be dual-caliper brakes at the rear.
+We can also see a rear-facing camera that feeds images to a digital rearview mirror inside (there's also a digital instrument cluster) and what also looks to be dual-caliper brakes at the rear.

 The new Corvette won’t be a pricey limited edition supercar like the modern Ford GT, though.
 We hear the basis for the car’s mid-engine platform is the C7’s aluminum spaceframe structure rather than a completely new design.
 As for powertrains, the base model shown here should come with the C7 Corvette Stingray's 6.2-liter V-8 delivering about 500 horsepower.
 Later, a 5.5-liter V-8 with a flat-plane crank and DOHC design is expected to be dropped in, complete with about 600 hp.
 Then, a twin-turbocharging option for this engine could surface, seeing output rise to 800 hp.

 1960 Chevrolet Engineering Research Vehicle (CERV) 1 - Image via RM Auctions